 What is 3-D Secure 2.0?

-3-D Secure is a customer authentication protocol introduced by EMVCo and leading card schemes, designed to reduce fraud rates and provide security to merchants and shoppers.
+EMVCo and leading card schemes introduced 3-D Secure as a customer authentication protocol to reduce fraud rates and provide security for both merchants and shoppers.
 The current 3-D Secure version (1.0) does not enforce modern secure authentication methods and frequently relies on archaic authentication methods such as static passwords.

 3-D Secure 2.0 is the latest version of the 3DS protocol.
 3DS 2.0 includes several key changes to the handling of eCommerce and mobile payments.
 Critically, these changes ensure the protocol is fully in line with the PSD2 regulatory technical standards on secure customer authentication (SCA), which come into effect on September 14, 2019.
-Furthermore, the updated protocol is designed to help streamline the customer journey by reducing or removing points of friction, ultimately improving checkout conversion rates as well as reducing fraud.
+The updated protocol also aims to streamline the customer journey by reducing or eliminating points of friction, ultimately boosting checkout conversion rates while reducing fraud.

 What are the benefits of 3-D Secure 2.0 compared to 1.0?